earlephilhower/ESP8266SAM/README.md

 The quality of speech isn't phenomenal.
 To paraphrase Samuel Johnson, "It is not done well; but you are surprised to find it done at all."
 The same could be said of the decompiled, disassembled, C-translated source code.

-All the samples and waveform generation internally are *4-bit* (yes, 16 levels, not 16-bits) because the SID chip in the C64 only had 16 volume levels.
 Output is fixed at 22050Hz due to some hardcoded delays to help match C64 internal timing parameters.

 The voice is formant generated and can be modified by setting things such as speed, pitch, mouth and throat configuration, and even sending in phonetic codes instead of English text.
 See @s-macke's repository for more information.